-We have configured the simulator with nodes having capacities in the range [10, 5000] with a Pareto distribution shape as 2, and scale as 100 [16]; the other parameters are the same as for Figure 1.
-Table 2 compares the load balancing results for the different the schemes for two cases: (a) policy with capacity consideration and (b) with random selection of nodes.
+We have configured the simulator with nodes having capacities in the range [10, 5000] with a Pareto distribution shape as 2, and scale as 100 [16]; the other parameters are the same as for Figure 2.
+Table 2 shows the load balancing results of these two different selection policies: (a) policy with capacity consideration and (b) with random selection of nodes.
+As the directory-initiated scheme works best among these diffusive load balancing schemes, we only compare it with the central directory scheme in this and the next subsections.

 We see from Table 2 that the trends observed in a homogeneous system remain present in heterogeneous systems, e.g., the directory-initiated scheme uses a smaller number of rounds to reach a balanced state with more node movements; the receiver-initiated scheme is left with some overloaded clusters when the load balancing procedure stops.
 Furthermore, the number of node movements is reduced with capacity consideration, as compared with random node selection.
-For instance, in the directory-initiated scheme, the movements are reduced by almost 15%, and in the sender-initiated scheme, 16%.
+For instance, in the directory-initiated scheme, the movements are reduced by 20%.
 This indicates that selecting a node with its maximum capacity matching to the required capacity is superior to randomly selection.